David Wheater: International career

 Wheater represented England at under-16, under-17, under-18, under-19 and under-21 level.
 He played at the 2004 U17 European Championships and earned his debut under-21 call-up in August 2007 along with the uncapped Adam Johnson after impressing while on loan at Darlington.
 He was a regular in the 2009 U21 European Championship qualifying.
 In October 2008 he scored the equaliser against Wales in the first leg of the play-offs and England went on to win 3–2 and 5–4 on aggregate to qualify.
 He was supposed to be in the squad for the tournament but withdrew after sustaining an injury.

 On 20 March 2008, Wheater was called up to the England squad by boss Fabio Capello, however he was not included in Capello's final 23.

 On 15 October 2008, Wheater was called up into the England senior team as a replacement for John Terry when the England captain withdrew due to an injury picked up playing for Chelsea.
 Wheater's first real taste of senior international football came when he was named as a substitute for the games against France and Trinidad and Tobago in 2008, but he did not leave the bench on either occasion.

+Coaching career

+After leaving Darlington Wheater, and fellow former footballer Stuart Wise, set up W2 Football Academy for boys and girls aged 5 to 11 with the duo coaching them.
+Though he had now started coaching, he stated he had not yet decided to end his playing career.
+It wasn't his first time coaching players, as he had previously done some academy coaching sessions whilst doing his coaching badges when he was a player for Bolton Wanderers.
+He changed his mind on 1 September however, and officially announced his retirement.

+Personal life

+On 4 June 2011, Wheater married Laura Fountain at St Peter & St Paul Church in Stainton, Middlesbrough.